alexpreynolds/soda/README.md

 -p, --browserPassword
 ```

 Use these two options to specify a username and password for the browser instance, if you pick a different `--browserURL` and that browser instance requires basic credentials.
 If these options are not specified, no credentials are passed along.
-If authentication is required and it fails, `soda.py` may exit with an error.
+If authentication is required and it fails, `soda` may exit with an error.

 ```bash
 -y, --useKerberosAuthentication